-As a do-it-yourselfer, you won’t have equipment to drill holes in concrete, pumps to force insecticide down through the holes and the things that regular professionals can do much quicker and safer.
+As a do-it-yourselfer, you won’t have the equipment to drill holes in concrete, pumps to force insecticide down through the holes and the things that regular professionals can do much quicker and safer.
 By the way, sump oil, diesel and creosote (if you still have some after all these years) are of little deterrent value.
-They don’t soak far into the wood and besides, termites may get in through an end and never go near the oiled surface.
+They don’t soak far into the wood and besides, termites and white ants may get in through an end and never go near the oiled surface.
 These oils are OK as a deterrent to fungi… for a couple of years.

 The value of replenishing a chemical soil barrier is open to question.
 Once a building is in place the original chemical begins degrading and will be ineffective after about 10 years.
 Applying a replacement barrier will never give you a 100% continuous line of chemical because you just can’t be sure, even by drilling holes in concrete pathways, patios, etc., that the puddles underneath the slab will all join up.

 The question is: as it is going to cost thousands for a professional to do maybe an 80%-90% job, is it worth the money outlay for the 80% effectiveness?
 If you decide to go ahead, here are some guidelines:

 Concrete slab floor.